-Simulation environments such as OpenAI's gym [10] and DeepMind's dm_control have been proposed as a way to standardize the development of RL algorithms.
-However, recent work [11] has highlighted that, even using these tools, RL research is often difficult to reproduce as it might hinge on the choice of hyper-parameter values or random seeds.
+Simulation environments such as OpenAI's gym [11] and DeepMind's dm\control have been proposed as a way to standardize the development of RL algorithms and have been used, for example, in evaluation tool-kits for deep and model-based RL agents [12], [13].
+However, recent work [14] has highlighted that, even using these tools, RL research is often difficult to reproduce as it might hinge on the choice of hyper-parameter values or random seeds.

-In robotics research, physics-based simulators-such as Google's Brax [2] and Nvidia's Isaac Gym [1]-are an increasingly popular tool to effectively collect large data sets that approximate complex dynamical systems [12].
+In robotics research, physics-based simulators-such as Google's Brax [2] and Nvidia's Isaac Gym [1]-are an increasingly popular tool to effectively collect large data sets that approximate complex dynamical systems [15].
 While MuJoCo has been the dominant force behind many of the physics-based RL environments, it is not yet a fully open-source project.
-In this work, we leverage the Python bindings of the open-source C++ Bullet Physics engine [5] instead, which currently powers several re-implementations of the original MuJoCo tasks as well as additional robotic simulations, including quadrotors [13] and quadrupeds.
+In this work, we leverage the Python bindings of the open-source C++ Bullet Physics engine [5] instead, which currently powers several re-implementations of the original MuJoCo tasks [16] as well as additional robotic simulations, including quadrotors [17] and quadrupeds.

-Some aspects of safety have been investigated existing simulation environments.
-DeepMind's ai-safety-gridworlds [7], is a set of RL environments meant to assess the safety properties of intelligent agents by considering distributional shifts, robustness to adversaries, and safe exploration.
+Some aspects of safety have been investigated DeepMind's existing simulation environments. bv ai-safety-gridworlds [9], is a set of RL environments meant to assess the safety properties of intelligent agents by considering distributional shifts, robustness to adversaries, and safe exploration.
 However, it is not specific to realworld robotics systems, as these environments focus on grid worlds.
-OpenAI's safety-gym [8] and Google's realworldrl_suite [9] both augment typical RL environments with constraint evaluation.
+OpenAI's safety-gym [7] and Google's realworldrl\suite [8] both augment typical RL environments with constraint evaluation.
 They include a handful of robotic platforms such as two-wheeled robots and quadrupeds.
-Similarly to our work, realworldrl_suite also includes perturbations in actions, observations, and physical quantities.
-However, unlike our work, the environments in [8], [9] lack the support for a symbolic framework to express a priori knowledge of a system's dynamics or its constraints.
+Similarly to our work, realworldrl.suite also includes perturbations in actions, observations, and physical quantities.
+However, unlike our work, the environments in [7], [8] lack the support for a symbolic framework to express a priori knowledge of a system's dynamics or its constraints.

-As our safe-control-gym includes a Gym-style quadrotor environment, it is important to clarify that we focus on safe, low-level control rather than vision-based applications (as AirSim [14] or Flightmare [15]) or multi-agent coordination (as gym-pybullet-drones [13]).
+As our safe-control-gym includes a Gym-style quadrotor environment, it is important to clarify that we focus on safe, low-level control rather than vision-based applications (as AirSim [18] or Flightmare [19]) or multi-agent coordination (as gym-pybullet-drones [17]).

 Our work advances the state-of-the-art in safety-focused simulation environments (summarized in Table I) by enabling the definition of: (i) symbolic models of the dynamics, cost, and constraints of an RL environment to support traditional control and model-based approaches; (ii) customizable, portable, and reusable constraints and physics disturbances to facilitate comparisons and enhance reproducibility; and (iii) several control and learning-based control baselines in addition to the typical RL baselines.
+These new features, paired with full retro-compatibility with Gym's original API, make safe-control-gym an ideal playground to develop and compare RL and learning-based robot control.